This post may contain affiliate links.

 - Distribute the batter evenly into cupcake liners, filling each liner about ⅔ of the way up.

-- Bake for 19 - 20 minutes at 350 or until you insert a toothpick and it comes out clean.
+- Bake for 19 – 20 minutes at 350°F or until you insert a toothpick and it comes out clean.
+Allow to cool in the pan for 5 minutes, then take them out and place on a wire rack to cool completely.

 - Using a standing mixer, cream the butter until light and fluffy.
-Add in the sifted powdered sugar, little by little, alternating with the vanilla and whipping cream.
+Add in the sifted powdered sugar, little by little, alternating with the vanilla and whipping cream.2 cups butter softened, 5 ½ cups powdered sugar, 1 teaspoon vanilla, 2 Tablespoons whipping cream

 - Mix until fluffy and transfer into three separate bowls.
 Distribute evenly, I would suggest using a kitchen scale.